A note on the arrow of time in nonminimally coupled scalar field FRW cosmology: Nonminimal coupling

 where $H_0=const$, corresponding phase diagrams can be found in~\cite{we2,jarv2022global}.
 If the value of the scalar field at the bounce exceeds $\phi_{dS}$, the regime~(\ref{dS}) is triggered.
-In Fig.~\ref{Fig3} we represent four possible choices for bounce, with kinetic energy of the scalar field to be equal to either bare or effective Planck energy, which in its turn is defined via reduced or non-reduced Planck constant (the latter is $\sqrt{8 \pi}$ times bigger).
-We can see that for big enough $|\xi|$ all four cases lead to scalar field at the bounce exceeding $\phi_{dS}$.
-Then, the rapid growth of scale factor and scalar field cannot be terminated by positive spatial curvature or small negative cosmological constant (see Fig.~\ref{fig:lnavstscalarn2}), and after one bounce the Universe enters eternal expansion.
-Moreover, since after the bounce the scalar field continue to grow, it can reach $\phi_{dS}$ even after the bounce with the same consequences.
-Our numerical integration shows, for example, that despite the scalar field at bounce at $\xi=-0.1$ with the chosen value of $V_0=0.01$ is lower than $\phi_{dS}$, it reaches $\phi_{dS}$ after the bounce.
-If bounce is made at the bare non-reduced Planck scale, only for $|\xi| < 0.063$ the cyclic behavior appears.
+In Fig.~\ref{Fig3} we present four possible choices for a bounce, with kinetic energy of the scalar field (which has the dimension of ${(\text{mass})}^4$) to be equal to either bare or effective Planck energy, which in its turn is defined via the reduced or nonreduced Planck mass (the latter is larger by a factor of $\sqrt{8 \pi}$).
+We can see that for large enough $|\xi|$ all four cases lead to the scalar field at bounce exceeding $\phi_{dS}$.
+Then, a rapid growth of the scale factor and the scalar field cannot be terminated by a positive spatial curvature or a small negative cosmological constant (see Fig.~\ref{fig:lnavstscalarn2}), and after one bounce the Universe enters eternal expansion.
+Moreover, since after the bounce the scalar field continues to grow, it can reach $\phi_{dS}$ even after the bounce with the same consequences.
+Our numerical integration shows, for example, that although the scalar field at bounce at $\xi=-0.1$ with the chosen value of $V_0=0.01$ is lower than $\phi_{dS}$, it reaches $\phi_{dS}$ after the bounce.
+If a bounce is made at the bare nonreduced Planck scale, only for $|\xi| < 0.063$ there emerges a cyclic behavior.